De la croix History, Family Crest & Coats of Arms

+Directly translated, "la croix" means "the cross".
+It is believed by some sources that the name Lacroix was originally used for a person of importance in the field of religion, such as a priest or bishop.
 Languedoc is the region of ancient France from which the name De la croix was derived.
-It comes from when the family lived in Languedoc, where the family was found since the early Middle Ages.
+It comes from when the family lived in Languedoc, where the family has been found since the early Middle Ages.

 Early Origins of the De la croix family

 The surname De la croix was first found in Languedoc, where this eminent family held a family seat from ancient times.

 Several members of this illustrious family played a great role in the military and were recognized by their peers for their heroic actions during the wars of their times.
 In recognition of their contributions towards their communities, several distinctive members of this ancient family were granted lands, titles, and letters of patent confirming their nobility.
 This family also believed strongly in their faith and as a result, some members entered the clergy.